Nakul-Shivaraj/Bookverse/README.md

    - Implementing frontend pagination and edit/delete confirmation modals.
    - Generating the README.md, DESIGN_DOCUMENT.md, and LICENSE structure for rubric compliance.
    - Code review and removing unwanted code.
+   - seed data creation

 ### Example Prompts
 - Implement pagination component with items per page selector
 - Show how to render data dynamically and cards can be added in UI with JS
 - Create a rubric-ready README for a Node + Mongo full-stack app.
 - Review my code and check if statisfies the rubric or not.
+- Create seed data for 1000 records and image url should be copyright free

 All AI-generated code was reviewed, tested, and manually refined before inclusion.